10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 For under half the price of most sofa beds of this size, you get a generous three-seater sofa with a simple click-clack design where the backrest folds down to create a sleeping surface that's just shy of a regular double bed size.

-At first, we weren't sure how comfortable those oversized Chesterfield-style pockets would be, and whilst it doesn't compare to the Darlings of Chelsea's Bromley sofa bed or Heal's Oswald sofa bed in terms of comfort, it's perfectly acceptable for lounging on.
+At first, I wasn't sure how comfortable those oversized Chesterfield-style pockets would be, and whilst it doesn't compare to the Darlings of Chelsea's Bromley sofa bed or Heal's Oswald sofa bed in terms of comfort, it's perfectly acceptable for lounging on.
 You'll probably want to add a mattress topper for an extra layer of comfort when sleeping – and to protect the sofa upholstery – but that's the case with most click-clack sofa beds.

-It's worth noting that the side profile of this model leaves quite a lot to be desired, with the base platform very visible from the back and each side of the sofa, so you'll definitely want this option pushed against a wall, and preferably camouflaged by a coffee table either side.
+However, I was a bit disappointed by the side profile of this model in real life.
+The base platform is very visible from the back and each side of the sofa, so you'll definitely want this option pushed against a wall, and preferably camouflaged by a coffee table either side.
 The slanted backrest also pushes this model out quite far into the room, so it may not be a good option if you're short on space.
+However, as occasional seating or sleeping in a home office, kid's playroom, or teenager's bedroom, this great value large sofa bed is hard to beat on price.

 Best for everyday use